docknetwork/dock-substrate/PoS-upgrade.md

 # PoS upgrade
-As there is no way to change consensus algorithm from Aura to Babe through a forkless upgrade, we will fork the chain with a process [re-genesis](https://github.com/paritytech/substrate/issues/7458), i.e. we will start a new chain with new genesis but the state (and not the blocks) of the old chain (PoA) will be included in the new chain's genesis so that account balances, contracts, DIDs, etc are not lost.
+As there is no way to change consensus algorithm from Aura to Babe through a forkless upgrade, we will fork the chain with a process [re-genesis](https://github.com/paritytech/substrate/issues/7458), i.e. we will start a new chain with new genesis, but the state (and not the blocks) of the old chain (PoA) will be included in the new chain's genesis so that account balances, contracts, DIDs, etc are not lost.
 This new genesis will also include the PoA chain's last block hash.
-The new chain-will have new `spec_name` such that a client can simultaneously connect to both chains (we will be hosting a PoA chain for a while).
+The new chain-will have new `spec_name` so that a client can simultaneously connect to both chains (we will be hosting a PoA chain for a while).
 Below are the steps needed for re-genesis
 1. Short-circuit epoch of PoA chain so that pending rewards are given to validators and treasury.
 2. Disable emission rewards in PoA module so that emission stops